EFFICACY

 Study Design

-• 37.5% of patients had treatment success at week 8 vs 10.0% for vehicle (P<0.001 from trials 1 and 2)
+• An average of 37.4% of patients had treatment success at week 8 vs 10.0% for vehicle (P<0.001 from trials 1 and 2)4

-POOLED ANALYSIS: 2 PHASE 3 TRIALS
+POST-HOC ANALYSIS OF POOLED DATA: TWO PHASE 3 TRIALS

 Bar chart comparing the percent of patients with 2-grade baseline improvement in inflammation, plaque elevation, and scaling between BRYHALI Lotion and Vehicle Lotion